AdarBahar/Obsidian-people-data/documentation/test-add-person.md

   - "Add Anyway" (warning style) - Proceeds with minimal data

 ### New Company Confirmation
-- **Trigger**: When "Create a new company" is selected from dropdown
+- **Trigger**: When "Create a new company" is selected and company name is provided
 - **Modal Title**: "🏢 Create New Company"
 - **Content**:
+  - Shows the company name that will be created
   - Explains what will happen (create file, use defaults, add person)
   - Lists next steps for customization
   - Mentions plugin settings → Company pages management
 - **Buttons**:
   - "Cancel" (muted style) - Returns to form
   - "Create Company" (CTA style) - Proceeds with company creation

+## Dynamic Field Behavior

+### Company Name Field
+- **Visibility**: Hidden by default, appears only when "Create a new company" is selected
+- **Behavior**:
+  - Shows when dropdown changes to "Create a new company"
+  - Hides when any other option is selected
+  - Automatically focuses when shown
+  - Value is cleared when hidden
+- **Validation**: Required when creating new company

 ## Test Person Data